Supporting aviation

 CASA, in consultation with Airservices Australia, has announced a proposal to reclassify a portion of airspace southeast of Bankstown Airport to uncontrolled airspace and create a southeast corridor for use by all aircraft flying under Visual Flight Rules (VFR), up to 1500ft.

-AMG joins our airport operators in supporting the proposed Bankstown Airport Southeast VFR Corridor to:
+AMG joins our customers in supporting the proposed Bankstown Airport Southeast VFR Corridor to:

 Western Sydney International Airport